Frequency comb: Using electro-optic modulation of a continuous-wave laser

 An optical frequency comb can be generated by modulating the amplitude and/or phase of a continuous-wave laser with an external modulator driven by a radio-frequency source.
 In this manner, the frequency comb is centered around the optical frequency provided by the continuous-wave laser and the modulation frequency or repetition rate is given by the external radio-frequency source.
 The advantage of this method is that it can reach much higher repetition rates (>10 GHz) than with mode-locked lasers and the two degrees of freedom of the comb can be set independently.
 The number of lines is lower than with a mode-locked laser (typically a few tens), but the bandwidth can be significantly broadened with nonlinear fibers.
 This type of optical frequency comb is usually called electrooptic frequency comb.
 The first schemes used a phase modulator inside an integrated Fabry–Perot cavity, but with advances in electro-optic modulators new arrangements are possible.

 Low-frequency combs using electronics

 A purely electronic device which generates a series of pulses, also generates a frequency comb.
 These are produced for electronic sampling oscilloscopes, but also used for frequency comparison of microwaves, because they reach up to 1 THz.
 Since they include 0 Hz, they do not need the tricks which make up the rest of this article.

-Frequency comb widening to one octave
+Widening to one octave

 For many applications, the comb must be widened to at least an octave: that is, the highest frequency in the spectrum must be at least twice the lowest frequency.
 One of three techniques may be used: